Mustang Island State Park

-Mustang Island State Park is a state park located south of the city of Port Aransas, Texas, United States on the coast of the Gulf of Mexico that covers 3954 acre and has a 5 mi beachfront.
-The land was acquired from private owners in 1972 and opened to the public in 1979.
-The island takes its name from wild mustangs that roamed the island which eventually succumbed to ranching in the late 1800s.
+Mustang Island State Park is a 3954 acre state park located on Mustang Island south of the city of Port Aransas in Nueces County, Texas, United States.
+The park is on the coast of the Gulf of Mexico and has a 5 mi beachfront.
+The park opened to the public in 1979 and is managed by the Texas Parks and Wildlife Department.

 History

 Mustang Island is believed to have formed around 2,500 years ago as sand and other sediments built up sandbars.
+The island takes its name from wild mustangs that roamed the island which eventually succumbed to ranching in the late 1800s.

 The earliest known inhabitants of Mustang Island were Karankawa Indians.
-The Karankawas were a hunter-gatherer people, and lived off the shellfish and mussels they caught in the Gulf.
+The Karankawas were a hunter-gatherer people and lived off the shellfish and mussels they caught in the Gulf.

 The first known historical record of Mustang Island was made by Alonso Álvarez de Pineda, a Spanish explorer who charted the island in 1519.
 A fort was built on Mustang Island during the Mexican–American War, 1846–48, to guard the entrance to Aransas Bay.
 Records show that an Englishman named Robert A. Mercer and one H. L. Kinney both ran cattle on Mustang Island in the 1850s.
 During the Civil War, the coastal area was blockaded by the Union Navy, but the conflict ended with no major battles occurring in the area.

 The area was later bought by Sam Wilson Jr., husband of the eccentric Ada Wilson.
-With the help of Sissy Farenthold, the state of Texas bought the land and developed the park.
+With the help of Sissy Farenthold, the state of Texas bought the land in 1972 and developed the park.

-Features

-Natural
+Nature

+Animals

+The island's fauna is dominated by small species such as Texas pocket gopher, Hispid cotton rat, spotted ground squirrel, eastern cottontail, black-tailed jackrabbit, Virginia opossum, keeled earless lizard, squirrel tree frog, and Gulf Coast toad and their predators like coyote, bobcat, western diamondback rattlesnake, western coachwhip and glossy snake.
+Large numbers of waterfowl and shorebirds are common, as well as white-tailed hawk and a large variety of songbirds, most of which are migratory.

+Plants

 Mustang Island is a coastal barrier island dependent upon sand dunes for protection from storms and the sea.
-The vegetation holding the dunes in place are drought-resistant species such as sea oats, and soilbind morning glory.
-The island's fauna is dominated by rodents such as pocket gophers, marsh rice rats and cotton rats.
-Other small mammals include opossums, raccoons, striped skunks, jackrabbits, cottontail rabbits, armadillos and coyotes.
-Large numbers of waterfowl and shorebirds are common, as well as several species of hawks and a large variety of songbirds, most of which are migratory.
+The vegetation holding the dunes in place are drought-resistant species such as sea oats, and beach morning glory.

-Recreational
+Activities

 The park offers camping among 48 water and electric sites and 300 drive-up primitive sites, picnicking, kayaking with access to the Mustang Island Paddling Trail, fishing, swimming, hiking mountain biking, sunbathing, and birdwatching with over 400 bird species identified here.